Rush Limbaugh here once again under fire from the EIB Southern Command, the well-fortified, defended, and secured EIB Southern Command.

 And he was right to accuse President Bush of a bunker mentality and stubbornness in dealing with our enemies.

-He was right in suggesting that the way to deal with bin Laden and Zawahiri and other enemies of the United States Is to implement the golden rule.
+He was right in suggesting that the way to deal with bin Laden and Zawahiri and other enemies of the United States is to implement the golden rule.

 He was right.

-Ladies and gentlemen, the new conservatism.
+This is, ladies and gentlemen, the new conservatism.

-It is both Reaganism and post Reaganism.
+It is both Reaganism and post-Reaganism, postmodern Reaganism and aftermodern post-Reaganism.

-And I'm sitting here chasting chastising my.
+And I'm sitting here chastising my.

 How could I have missed this?

-After 20 years, it has become clear, after only eight weeks of Governor Huckabee on the scene, I now see the new conservatism.
+After 20 years, it has become clear after only eight weeks of Governor Huckabee on the scene, I now see the new conservatism.

 How could we have made such an error?